 Before diving into the tricks of the trade, one should be well aware of the purpose of acquiring those traits.
 This helps in realizing when and where a particular skill can come of use.
 The career prospects and responsibilities of a lawyer are:

-- Oral Arguments in the court of law (This is a primary work of any litigant who wishes to argue before the courts and take up cases of clients.
-Note that corporate and litigation are two different types of field of work.
-A practising lawyer can be both an advocate and a lawyer, but a lawyer in a corporate firm cannot be an advocate as per the Advocates Act 1961 as he/she does not practice in the court.
-Corporate firm work has more to do with legal drafting, auditing, etc.)
+This is a primary work of any litigant who wishes to argue before the courts and take up cases of clients.
+Note that corporate and litigation are two different types of fields of work.
+A practicing lawyer can be both an advocate and a lawyer, but a lawyer in a corporate firm cannot be an advocate as per the Advocates Act 1961 as he/she does not practice in court.
+Corporate firm work has more to do with legal drafting, auditing, etc.

-- Client counselling (This is all about advising clients about the legal implications of their actions.)
+This is all about advising clients about the legal implications of their actions.

-- Negotiating (Negotiation, Mediation, conciliation are non-binding.
-Arbitration is legally binding.)
+Negotiation, Mediation, conciliation are non-binding.
+Arbitration is legally binding.

-- Conveyancing (This is a process included in both buying and selling of property.
+This is a process included in both buying and selling of property.
 A lawyer ensures that the property title is transferred in compliance with all laws.
-It is also ensured that all interests of the client are met.)
+It is also ensured that all interests of the client are met.

 Qualities that define a good lawyer:

-- Judgment: To draw reasonable and logical conclusions or analysis from limited information.
-The judgement also involves critiquing your own analysis for finding out loopholes and weaknesses.
-Same goes for an opponent’s argument.
+To draw reasonable and logical conclusions or analyses from limited information.
+The judgment also involves critiquing your own analysis for finding out loopholes and weaknesses.
+The same goes for an opponent’s argument.

-- Analytical skills: Having large information and combining it to form logical connections is what analysis is all about.
-In times where there is more than one precedent applicable to a problem and more that one reasonable conclusion, one must know how to find our the most important one that fits the relevant legal issue.
+Having large information and combining it to form logical connections is what analysis is all about.
+In times where there is more than one precedent applicable to a problem and more than one reasonable conclusion, one must know how to find the most important one that fits the relevant legal issue.

-- People’s skills: Law, unlike an abstract practice, is a vocation that requires good people’s skill.
+Law, unlike an abstract practice, is a vocation that requires good people’s skills.
 This means having a clear line of thought while talking to people, having an amicable attitude.
-These skills can also come handy while pursuing a negotiation.
+These skills can also come in handy while pursuing a negotiation.
 Important skills are to be able to read others, being persuasive and personable.

-- Creativity: Finally, Creativity is about thinking outside the box.
+Finally, Creativity is about thinking outside the box.
 This can also mean having a keen idea about the philosophy and jurisprudence of law that can go a long way for a lawyer who wants to master the subject.
-Such topics like jurisprudence cover a wide array of interpretations which enable a practising lawyer/inspiring students to articulate and comprehend why laws exist and whether the intent behind framing laws comply with the norms that should exist in society as per scholars.
+Such topics like jurisprudence cover a wide array of interpretations that enable a practicing lawyer/inspiring students to articulate and comprehend why laws exist and whether the intent behind framing laws comply with the norms that should exist in society as per scholars.

-Jenniffer Overhaus in her book Juggling the big for Lawyers: A career building plan for developing your personal brand, client business, and leadership mindset, talks about how being a successful lawyer is different from being a great lawyer.
-In her book, she says that those who are successful may not be great lawyers while those who are great lawyers may never get recognized on a large scale or be successful.
+Jenniffer Overhaus in her book Juggling the big for Lawyers: A career-building plan for developing your personal brand, client business, and leadership mindset, talks about how being a successful lawyer is different from being a great lawyer.
+She claims in her book that successful lawyers may not be great lawyers.
+Great lawyers, on the other hand, may never be well-known or successful.

-Besides having intelligence, analytical, and oral and verbal communication skills, she says that a great lawyer emphasizes on specializing in a subject area that deeply intrigues him and is his passion.
-Great lawyers have a knack of understanding the true aim and objective of his client and framing his arguments on that basis.
+Besides having intelligence, analytical, and oral and verbal communication skills, she says that a great lawyer emphasizes specializing in a subject area that deeply intrigues him and is his passion.
+Great lawyers have a knack for understanding the true aim and objective of their clients and framing their arguments on that basis.